 Yellowfin BI, one of the best BI tools, is used as an end-to-end analytics platform, combining Machine Learning and data visualization.
 You can filter tons of data via intuitive filtering features such as radio buttons and checkboxes.
-Besides, its mobile accessibility feature and flexibility allows you to use, monitor, and understand the dashboard from anywhere.
+Besides, its mobile accessibility feature and flexibility allow you to use, monitor and understand the dashboard from anywhere.

 Features of Yellowfin BI:

 - You can easily access the dashboard from anywhere including the Wiki, the company intranet, mobile devices, or the website.